JoshCaratao/Texas-Aerial-Robotics-UAV-ROS-Packages/README.md

 Editors: Joshua Caratao

 ## **Description**
-As part of Texas Aerial Robotics (TAR) I have contributed in the development of several ROS packages that allow for the offboard control and autonomous capability of an unmanned aerial vehicle.
+As part of Texas Aerial Robotics (TAR) Drone Group 2 my team and I have contributed in the development of several ROS packages that allow for the offboard control and autonomous capability of an unmanned aerial vehicle through integration with the PX4 Flight stack.

 Each Folder is a separate ROS Package that should be placed into your catkin_ws/src directory.
+(Directions for installing these packages are in the simulation documentation below)

+### Controls Package
-The Controls package deals with interfacing the ROS Nodes with the Pixhawk Flight controller to recieve and publish control commands and implementing control algorithms
+The Controls package deals with interfacing the ROS Nodes with the Pixhawk Flight controller to recieve and publish control commands and implementing control algorithms.
+Currently, we are working on programming scripts for precision positioning over an aruco marker through the implementation of a Proportional-Integral-Derivative (PID) Controller.
+To validate this control system for precision positioning and landing, we have also developed scripts for integrating this control into a Gazebo Software-In-The-Loop (SITL) simulation environment that involves a drone, camera, computer vision scripts, aruco markers, our control system, and the PX4 flight stack, allowing us to validate and test our precision control system prior to more dangerous physical testing.

+### Computer Vision Package
-The Computer Vision package deals with the detection of Aruco markers and estimation of its pose with respect to the camera frame.
+The Computer Vision package deals with interfacing the ROS system with the drone camera hardware and detection of Aruco markers and estimation of its pose with respect to the camera frame.
+Just like with the Controls Package, we have also developed scripts specifically for SITL simulation in the Gazebo enviroment, allowing us to simulate the aruco marker detection virtually.

-The Simulation_files folder are collection of model files and world files for simulation in gazebo.

 ## **Hardware Note**
 These packages were developed for a UAV platform that uses a pixhawk flight controller running the PX4-autpilot firmware.
 Using a different flight controller, such as ArduPilot, will prove to be incompatible with the controls package.
-Additionally, our drone uses a Nvidia Jetson TX2 paired with an orbitty carrier board as our companion computer and a regular logitech webcam for aruco marker computer vision.
+Additionally, our drone uses a Nvidia Jetson TX1 paired with an orbitty carrier board as our companion computer and a regular logitech webcam for aruco marker computer vision.

 ## **Software Note (Package Dependencies)**